 Why Google Is Doing This (And Why It Matters)

-According to Google AdSense documentation and Publisher Office Hours, engaged users convert better.
-Advertisers pay more for impressions that appear:
+According to Google AdSense documentation, engaged users convert better.
+Advertisers pay more for impressions that appear after content consumption, during navigation decisions, or at natural pause points.

-- Interstitial-style ads can deliver 20–40% higher CPMs than in-content display ads on content sites.
+- Interstitial-style ads can deliver 20–40% higher CPMs than in-content display ads.

 The One-Month Review Period (Critical Detail)